PrincesLu/Data-Analytics-MOOC/KaggleDataSet/readme.md

-# Short ML project that contains the following steps:
+# Short Machine Learning project that contains the following steps:

 1. Importing the Music Data Set
 2. Preparing the Data